pmglab/KGGSEE/doc/source/setup.rst

       - eQTL summary statistics calculated from the transcript-level brain BA9 expression profile of the GTEx v8 dataset

-For running customized analyses, the following data is needed, refer to :ref:`Detailed Document <detailed_document>`_ for descriptions of the file formats.
+For running customized analyses, the following files are needed, refer to :ref:`Detailed Document <detailed_document>`_ for descriptions of the file formats.

 * A file of GWAS summary statistics of the phenotype to be studied.
 * VCF files of genotypes sampled from the population of the GWAS to be studied.